Corris Railway: The Tramroad Era: 1858 to 1878

-The Dix Years: 1879 to 1906
+The Dix Years: 1879 to 1907

-In 1880 and 1883, two new Acts were obtained which adjusted the tolls on the railway and permitted the carriage of passengers.
-The second of these Acts was necessary because the owners of the quarries served by the railway objected that passenger trains would interfere with their mineral traffic.
-Initially the railway ran a test passenger service on the local roads; this proved to be so popular that they were able to pass the parliamentary act over the opposition of the quarry owners.
+Two new acts, the Corris Railway Act 1880 (43 & 44 Vict. c. liv) and the Corris Railway Act 1883 (46 & 47 Vict. c. xxxiv) were obtained which adjusted the tolls on the railway and permitted the carriage of passengers.
+The second of these acts was necessary because the owners of the quarries served by the railway objected that passenger trains would interfere with their mineral traffic.
+Initially the railway ran a test passenger service on the local roads; this proved to be so popular that they were able to pass the act of Parliament over the opposition of the quarry owners.
 It was also the first instance of a long history of the Corris Railway operating passenger road services in the area.